Abasto, the huge art deco style complex in the neighborhood of the same name, is Buenos Aires largest shopping mall.

 The resurrection of Abasto as a shopping mall in 1998 instantly ushered in a new era to the blighted barrio, a renaissance similar to that which took place in the waterfront, Puerto Madero around the same time.

 This mall has some decent shopping with international name brands such as Lacoste, Samsonite and Adidas and smaller national outlets.
-The movie theater is one of the city’s most comfortable and offers a range of films from Hollywood blockbusters to the sentimental national productions that Argentina is known for.
+The movie theater is one of the city’s most comfortable and offers a range of films from Hollywood blockbusters to sentimental national productions.

 The prices at many of the smaller stores tend to be more reasonable than those at other malls such as Galerías Pacífico, but a costlier than at the maze of street-side stores in the surrounding neighborhood, which carry similar merchandise.

 Abasto is a mall designed with kids in mind.
 In addition to the celebrated Children’s Museum, there’s an arcade and a small indoor theme park with a Ferris wheel that spans all three floors.